spiceai/spiceai/README.md

 Dataset settings written to `datasets/taxi_trips/dataset.yaml`!
 ```

-If the login credentials were entered correctly, your dataset will have loaded into the runtime.
-You should see the following in the Spice runtime terminal :
+You will see the following in the Spice runtime terminal :

 ```
 2024-02-14T18:34:15.174564Z  INFO spiced: Loaded dataset: taxi_trips